Medical Dermatology for skin conditions like eczema

 Seborrheic dermatitis is a chronic inflammatory skin rash that affects skin areas with abundant oil production (scalp, eyebrows, sides of the nose, bearded areas, behind and inside the ears, and mid chest).
 Dandruff usually means seborrheic dermatitis affecting the scalp.
 It is an inflammatory reaction to a yeast that is part of our normal epidermal microbiome: p. ovale.

-If your or your child’s dandruff or seborrheic dermatitis is not improving with over-the-counter treatments, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If your or your child’s dandruff or seborrheic dermatitis is not improving with over-the-counter treatments, then consider scheduling an appointment with us for further evaluation and treatment.

 Eczema